mcneb10/anOS/README.md

 **Dependencies**:
 * ndisasm (part of nasm) in your path
 * docker
-* QEMU and GDB (if you want to run and it using the compileandrunscript)
+* QEMU and GDB (if you want to run and it using the compileandrun script)

 ### Unix like systems